mjpritchard/my-1.9.0-site/content/docs/interactive-computing/login-problems.md

     * In this case, you will be attempting to connect with the username you have on your local machine, which may not be the same.
   * **You have only recently uploaded your SSH key (it can take 20 to 60 minutes before the key propagates to all the places it needs to on JASMIN).**
     * Try waiting a few minutes before trying again.
-  * **You don't have your key loaded in your local authentication agent (e.g. ssh-agent).**
+  * **You don't have your key presented or loaded in your local authentication agent (e.g. ssh-agent).**
     * Check that you are following the method suitable for your operating system
-      * The article "[How to login]({{% ref "how-to-login" %}})" has instructions for linux, mac and windows.
+      * Please see the [presenting your SSH key]({{%ref "present-ssh-key" %}}) article for the recommended methods depending on what type of machine you are using.
-    * Note that connections using NoMachine NX don't require an authentication agent: this can be a good alternative if you're having problems.
+    * Note that connections using the [NoMachine client]({{% ref "graphical-linux-desktop-access-using-nx" %}}) don't require an authentication agent: this can be a good alternative if you're having problems.
-  * **You have not yet been granted jasmin-login access or your access has expired.**
+  * **You have not yet been granted `jasmin-login` access or your access has expired.**
-    * To check, go to [My services](https://accounts.jasmin.ac.uk/services/my_services/?page=1&active=1&_apply_filters=1) on the JASMIN accounts portal and check that "Login services: jasmin-login" is listed.
-If not then you either need to [apply for jasmin-login access](https://accounts.jasmin.ac.uk/account/login/?next=/services/login_services/jasmin-login/), or if you have already done this recently you may simply need to wait for it to be approved.
-Note that if you have applied for access to a group workspace you still need jasmin-login access in order to connect to jasmin machines.
+    * To check, go to [My services](https://accounts.jasmin.ac.uk/services/my_services/?page=1&active=1&_apply_filters=1) on the JASMIN accounts portal and check that `Login Services : jasmin-login` is listed with a green box and a tick like this: {{<icon fas square-check text-success>}} `USER`.
+If not, then you either need to [apply for or extend your `jasmin-login` access](https://accounts.jasmin.ac.uk/account/login/?next=/services/login_services/jasmin-login/).
+If you have already done this recently, you may simply need to wait for it to be approved.
+Note, that if you have been granted access to a group workspace, you still need `jasmin-login` access in order to connect to JASMIN machines.

-**3) "The authenticity of host 'nnnn ( <ip address>)' can't be established." or "key for host nnnn has changed"**
+**3) "The authenticity of host 'nnnn (<ip address>)' can't be established." or "key for host nnnn has changed"**

 Your local computer stores a list of all the other SSH hosts which it has successfully connected to in the past.
 If you use an intermediate host like a login server to make onward connections to a sci machine, the login host will maintain another such list.
-In both cases there should be a file`~/.ssh/known_hosts` (so one in your local home directory on your own machine, and one in your JASMIIN home directory)
+In both cases there should be a `~/.ssh/known_hosts` file (so one in your local home directory on your own machine, and one in your JASMIIN home directory).

 When the SSH client first contacts the host for the SSH connection, it checks to see if the remote host is one that it recognises.
 If this check fails, you